Monotonicity of the von Neumann Entropy under Quantum Convolution: Proof of the main results

 \subsection{Proof of Theorem~\ref{Th:Quantum_Classical_Shannon}}

-For simplicity of presentation, we first assume that $n'=0$ and there is no classical random variable.
-That is, we first give the proof of Theorem~\ref{Th:Quantum_Shannon}.
+For simplicity of presentation and conveying the main ideas, we first assume that $n'=0$ and there is no classical random variable, i.e., we first give the proof of Theorem~\ref{Th:Quantum_Shannon}.
 Later, we will discuss the more general case.